-A MSW is extremely beneficial for social workers who wish to advance their careers and broaden their practice options.
-The value employers place on practitioners with this degree is reflected in the salary of MSW vs. BSW social workers.
+An MSW is extremely beneficial for social workers who wish to advance their careers and broaden their practice options.
+The value employers place on practitioners with this level of education is reflected in the salary of MSW vs. BSW social workers.

 According to salary recommendations by the National Association of Social Workers (NASW), social workers with an MSW degree should expect to earn between $10,000 and $15,000 more each year compared to social workers who do not.
 For example, the NASW recommends a mid-range salary of $61,875 for MSW graduates with 5-9 years of experience.
 The recommended salary for social workers with a bachelor’s degree and the same amount of experience is $45,994.

 Professional credentials show that you have met the highest national standards of experience, advanced skill, ongoing professional development, and leadership.
 Credentialed social workers are highly sought after for having in-depth knowledge, proven work experience, and advanced social work competencies and skills.

 In terms of career advancement, the NASW adds that “some employers seek out highly credentialed professionals to fill key leadership positions within their organizations/agencies and/or factor voluntary credentials in their salary scales.”